 These criminals also extort hundreds of dollars from your customers to repair non-existent problems with their computers.

-So how do these new breed of hackers manage to find out the type of ISP your customers use?
+So how does this new breed of hackers manage to find out the type of ISP your customers use?

 The New Malicious Way to Impersonate Your ISP